How to choose a Bitcoin wallet?

 - You need to share the wallet with someone else.

-Consider an offline (aka “cold”) wallet, for storage on a paper or hardware, if:
+Consider an offline (aka “cold”) wallet for storage (e.g., paper bitcoin wallet or hardware bitcoin wallet), if:

 - You need to store a large amount of bitcoin and security is a top priority;